errordeveloper/kubegen/README.md

   - simple and contsrained type system for input parameters
   - simple rules of inheritance and scoping
+  - familiar syntax
   - all state is local
   - remote state can be obtain easily, but only to be used as input parameters
+  - few simple helpers for reading local files to store as data
   - absence of any module/package management features
   - absence of resource dependency management system
   - absence of dangerous toys